Managing extensions

 1.8 |

 Adds support for virtual, or hypothetical, indexes.
-They are useful to discover if PostgreSQL will use real indexes to handle problematic queries without having to spend resources to create them. |
+They allow you to check if PostgreSQL will use real indexes to handle problematic queries with minimal resources required.> |

 1.3.1 |